AI-Robot-Book-En/chapter6/README.md

 ## Overview

-This directory contains sample programs and supplementary information for Chapter 6 of the book *Introduction to AI Robot Development with ROS 2 and Python (Revised 2nd Edition)* by Demura, Hagiwara, Masutani, and Thang, published by Kodansha.
+This repository contains sample programs and supplementary information for Chapter 6 of a certain book.

 ## Directory Structure